marckinson/eLogcard-Project/Installation/API Document.md

 - Login

-Log registered users into the application  by informing criteria (see body line)
+Log registered users into the application by informing specific criteria (see body line)

 | Criteria      | Value                                                                                                                   |
 | --------------| ------------------------------------------------------------------------------------------------------------------------------|